erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ![Lucid](https://lucid.app/publicSegments/view/e56b4eaa-3f1a-4631-9af4-5b4dabd2b592/image.jpeg 'System diagram')
 As can be seen in the diagram, the application comprises a few separate, independent, loosely-coupled **microservices**, each has its own task, and each communicates with the other services using standard protocols.

 All the services are stateless, allowing them to **[scale](#scalability)** easily and seamlessly.
-In addition, the architecture is **[fault Tolerant](#fault-tolerance)** - no data is lost if any service suddenly shuts down.
+In addition, the architecture is **[resilient](#resiliency)** - no data is lost if any service suddenly shuts down.
 The only places for data in the application are Kafka and the Data Store (PostgreSQL and MongoDB), all of them persist the data to the disk, thus protecting data from cases of shutdown.

 This architecture, in conjunction with a modern development platform (refer to [MVP-level JAVA Spring Boot implementation](mvp-level-implementation/README.md)), will help create a **modern**, **robust**, **scalable**, **easy to maintain**, and **reliable** system, that can serve NYC successfully for years to come, and help achieve its financial goals.